poovarasansivakumar2003/Marvel_Batch_4_works/markdown/instagram.md

 ![Instagramattracts](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTLRpqCqqYj6bhvQiEHjVrpXRGfGejI1-TZvg&amp;usqp=CAU)

-&gt; Facebook Acquires Instagram
+> Facebook Acquires Instagram

 By `March 2012`, the app’s user base had grown to approximately **27 million users**.
 In `April 2012`, Instagram was released for Android phones and was downloaded more than `one million times in less than one day`.
 At the time, the company was also close to receiving a new round of funding at a valuation of **$500 million**.
 Systrom and Facebook founder Mark Zuckerberg had become acquainted through events held at Stanford, and the two had been in communication during the beginning of Instagram's rapid rise in popularity.
 ![SystromandMarkZuckerberg](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTI0AwavGtoMFuwyaWmqywI_enBPm6wVUsxoA&amp;usqp=CAU)

-&gt; Newer Features Added to the App
+> Newer Features Added to the App

 Although Instagram has a variety of features, most basically, the app's interface allows individuals who have created a free account to upload media–both photos and videos. `Users can then edit the media they upload with filters and organize them with location information and hashtags` (a word or phrase preceded by a hash sign that is used primarily on social media platforms to identify posts about a specific topic).
 Users can make their profiles **public or private**; the difference is that with a public profile, a user's photos/videos are viewable by every other Instagram user, whereas with a private profile, users can approve who they want to be able to view their posts.